• Home

 The bride’s name goes first, followed by the groom’s name.
 Use only the first and middle name if the parents’ names are listed.
 Formal invitations include the groom’s title.
 If the bride’s parents are hosting but you want to list the groom’s parents, do so after the groom’s name.

-4. DATE & TIME
+4. date & time

 The date and time should be spelled out.
 Include a hyphen in numbers over twenty (twenty-three).
 Including the year is optional, but do not use “and” (two thousand and eighteen is incorrect).
 “In the afternoon/evening” is optional.
 Use “half after” for half hours.

-5. LOCATION
+5. location

 List the ceremony location along with the city and state.
 The street address is optional (it’s a good idea if the venue is not well known, or if there are multiple venues with similar names in the city), but leave off the zip code.